mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <figure>
   <img src="{{ site.url }}/images/pencil-surface-pressure-pencil-fade-detail.jpg" alt="closeup of Surface Pressure pencil stroke">
   <figcaption>Closeup of a pencil stroke.
-Dark edge is on the left and progressively gets lighter to the right.</figcaption>
+Dark edge is on the top and progressively fades down into the canvas.</figcaption>
 </figure>

 In my tests the placement it seems as if the placement of the darker edge is determined by the angle of your stroke.
 Dark points up and light points down.
 I've yet to find a way to reverse that, so it's worth keeping that fact in the back of your mind when making horizontal strokes.